Is Meghan Markle Getting Ready For Life As A Princess With Prince Harry?

 It’s easy to see that Prince Harry and Megan Markle’s relationship is more than just a passing fling.

 As E!
-Online also reported, Markle and the man who is an heir to the British throne recently went on a Caribbean vacation together.
+Online also reported, Markle, and the man who is an heir to the British throne, recently went on a Caribbean vacation together.
 The two were in Jamaica to celebrate a friend’s wedding.

-While there, Harry and Meghan looked very close, casually touching each other and whispering.
+While there, Harry and Meghan looked very close, casually touching each other and whispering to one another.

 PRINCE HARRY AND MEGHAN MARKLE VISIT JAMAICA.
 HOT, STEAMY PHOTOS WERE TAKEN.
 READ MORE AT https://t.co/MZ4GUS0s1x pic.twitter.com/CX3yShDF4c